Cognigy/Extensions/extensions/dhl/README.md

-# DHL Functionatlity Extension
+# DHL Functionality Extension

-This extension allows you to access made available via the DHL API.
-In order to use this extension you will create an account in the [DHL Developer Portal](https://developer.dhl.com/documentation) and create an API key.
-If you are already a DHL customer please contact your customer service agent and ask for assitance as other conditions may apply.
+This extension allows you to access functions made available via the DHL API.
+In order to use this extension you will need to create an account in the [DHL Developer Portal](https://developer.dhl.com/documentation) and create an API key.
+If you are already a DHL customer please contact your customer service agent and ask for assistance as other conditions may apply.

 ## Connection: DHL API Keys